Best Ski Goggles

 One of the most important pieces of gear when skiing is the ski goggles.
 They are as important as the jacket is.
 This piece of equipment is so crucial to enjoying your time cruising down the slopes, as it will determine your ability to see clearly and also protect the eyes from power debris and heavy falling snow.
 Now many look at the ski goggle and think that every ski goggle will do the same job, but this could not be more mistaken, as each are designed depending on the type of skiing you will be doing and also the terrain you will find yourself.

 Now every skier has a pair of ski goggles, so maybe you have been wanting to upgrade your current pair or you are finding that your current pair just are not giving you the protection and visibility you are looking for.
-Luckily for you we have done the research and listed the top ten ski goggles of 2018, and why they made our list.
+Luckily for you we have done the research and listed the top ten ski goggles in the market today including detailed criteria for each product and why they made our list.
 Now, almost any ski goggles can provide you with basic protection against the cold and wind, but other than that, you should consider some key features, such as frame size, lens type, lens color , and whether or not the lenses are interchangeable.
 Below we will explain which goggles have which features and which will be a best fit for you.

 - Bolle Mojo Snow